iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

   hasComplex = <boolean>

-This property shows if the study contains variants with ``complex`` variant type.
+This property specifies if the study contains variants with ``complex`` variant type.
 This property takes a :ref:`boolean <allowed_values_booleans>` value.

 .. _study_section_has_CNV: